Part 17: Design Trajectories with Astrogator

 4. Launch Vehicle Trajectory

-5. Notice that the Launch Vehicle's () default location is Cape Canaveral.
+5. Notice that the Launch Vehicle's () default location is a launch pad at Cape Canaveral, Florida.

 Inserting a satellite

-Insert a Satellite object that you will use to create the satellite orbit.
+Insert a Satellite object, which you will use to create the orbit.

 1. Insert a Satellite () object using the Insert Default () method.